team-commitment-issues/team_commitment_issues-SOEN341_Project_W25/README.md

 - ⚙️ **Mohamad Ali Taha** set up the **React framework**.
 - 🗣️ **Kassem** refined and organized the **Discord communication channels** for better team coordination.
 - 📝 **Omar documented the meeting notes for Sprint 1.**
+- 🤝 **Team Connection Time:** Each member shared for **2 minutes** what they worked on at home to strengthen team bonds.
+- 🔍 As a team called **Commitment Issues**, we made sure expectations and accountability were clear.

 ---